francescosemeraro/temp/paper.md

 Methods for the work.

 #Additional 2
-Other stuff to push to Github.
+Other stuff to push to Github. balitduth